-A: Typically, no. If a service dog (such as a diabetic alert dog) is required to be close to the handler’s face to perform a specific task to aid with a disability (such as detecting glucose level changes via breath detection), the handler must carry the service dog in their arms or in a chest carrier.
-Placing the dog in a cart where persons put food and other consumables poses a threat to public health safety, and therefore the dog must either remain on the floor or in the handler’s arms.
+A: Typically, no. If a service dog (such as a diabetic alert dog) is required to be close to the handler’s face to perform a specific task to aid with a disability (such as detecting glucose level changes via breath detection), the handler should carry the service dog in their arms or in a chest carrier.
+Placing the dog in a cart where persons put food and other consumables poses a threat to public health safety, and therefore the dog should either remain on the floor or in the handler’s arms.

 Q: Are restaurants and bars required to let my dog sit in a chair/booth or allow the animal to be fed at the table?

 A: No. Seating, food and drink are provided for customers of the human variety only.
 The ADA allows the service animal to accompany the handler into the establishment, but entities are not required to allow the dog to sit at the table, in a chair/booth or be fed at the table.

 Q: Are gyms, fitness centers, hotels, or municipalities that have swimming pools required to allow a service animal in the pool with its handler?

 A: No. The ADA does not override public health rules that prohibit dogs in swimming pools.
 However, service animals must be allowed on the pool deck and in other areas where the public is allowed to go.